Governors-State-Technology-Clubs/resourceHub/README.md

 git push origin
 ```
 - ## Git Pull
-If you want an update to date version of what everyone has type:
+If you want an update to date version of the repository run:
 ```
 git pull origin
 ```